etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  Creating a new instance of a Business Object

 A business object may never be created using the Java new operator.
-All business objects should be created using the  OBProvider  factory class:
+All business objects should be created using the  [OBProvider](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/provider/OBProvider.java){target="\_blank"}  factory class: